johnktaylor/repo-status/README.md

 1. Create an index file (e.g., `repos.index`) with a list of paths to your git repositories, one per line.
 2. Run the program with one of the available commands.

+**Note:** For easier use, you can add the `repo-status.exe` executable to your system's PATH.
+This will allow you to run the `repo-status` command from any directory.

 ### Commands

 #### Default (git status)